 Here are a few suggestions:

-- If you don’t have a particular charity you want to support in your local area, contact your local Volunteer Centre, CVS or visit the Do-it website.
+- If you don’t have a particular charity you want to support in your local area, contact your local Volunteer Centre, search online for your area’s CVS, or visit the Do-it website.
 They can help you find out where your help is most urgently needed.

 - You can sign up to NHS Volunteer Responders who are supporting the NHS during the covid-19 outbreak.
 This is to support the 1.5m people in England at most risk from the virus to stay well.
 Once you’ve registered and checks are complete – you’ll be provided a log-in to the GoodSAM Responder app.
 Switch the app to ‘on duty’ and you’ll see live and local volunteer tasks to pick from near you.